hemna/diediedie/README.rst

   the os-brick library
 * brick_volume -- Dump out the volume information for an attached cinder volume on the current host.
+* brick_attach_detach -- Attach a cinder volume to local host, and then read/write.